We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Best Rated Microwave Brand: Samsung
+Best Rated Microwave Brand: LG

 Quick facts about microwaves